spaceandtimelabs/blitzar/README.md

   </a>

   <p align="center">
-    Space and Time C++ library for running cryptographic zero-knowledge proofs algorithms on the CPU and GPU.
+    Space and Time C++ library for accelerating cryptographic zero-knowledge proofs algorithms on the CPU and GPU.
     <br />
     <a href="https://github.com/spaceandtimelabs/blitzar/issues">Report Bug</a>
     |